bilardi/bashunit/bashunit.1.md

     ./bashunit.sh -t [file|directory]

-  Use the follow functions have three arguments: message, result, [value]
+  Use the follow functions have three arguments: message result [value]

     assertLike # to compare result with a pattern and the comparison is true